-You’re not alone.
+If any of this sounds familiar, you’re not alone.
 Millions of Americans suffer from muscle and nerve pain.
-It can be frustrating for some and devastating or life-changing for others.
+It can be frustrating for some and devastating for others.
 It can negatively affect your sleep, mental and emotional state, and completely disrupt your life.

 A simple, in-office test can help identify the problem.
 It’s called electromyography.
 Electromyography, or EMG, is a diagnostic test that physicians use to assess the health of muscles and the nerve cells that control them.
 The test measures the electrical activity of muscles and can find the cause of weakness, paralysis, or muscle twitching.